jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/caching-inline-async.md

 entry).

-The cache/Region entry `put` operation results in cache event being added to the AEQ, which will eventually trigger the SBDG framework-provided `AsyncEventListener` with our injected `GolferRepository` to write the `Golfer’s` state to the backend database.
+The cache/Region entry `put` operation results in cache event being added to the AEQ, which will eventually trigger the [spring-boot-gemfire-name] framework-provided `AsyncEventListener` with our injected `GolferRepository` to write the `Golfer’s` state to the backend database.